Brian T. Rochel

 Brian has received numerous awards and recognitions and is very active in his community, in federal, state and local bar associations, and particularly in the labor and employment field advocating for employees’ rights.
 Here are some examples:

-• Recognized as Minnesota State Bar Association North Star Lawyer for pro bono service (2014-2016)
+- Recognized as Minnesota State Bar Association North Star Lawyer for pro bono service (2014-present)

-• Co-Chair, Committee on Programming and Continuing Legal Education, FBA Labor & Employment Section, 2016-present
+• Co-Chair, Committee on Programming and Continuing Legal Education, FBA Labor & Employment Section, 2016-2017

 • Member, Federal Bar Association Labor & Employment Section, 2010-present